Mental Health Therapy for Self-Esteem

 Compliments

 You have a hard time receiving and accepting compliments or recognizing your own achievements.
 If someone at work praises you, you might brush it off or not believe them because it doesn’t match how you see yourself.
-Instead of feeling proud, you doubt their words and focus on your flaws.
+Instead of feeling proud, your self critic takes over, convincing you that you don't deserve recognition.

 Importance of Self-Esteem